tokio-rs/website/content/docs/internals/runtime-model.md

 Cooperative scheduling is used to schedule tasks on executors.
 A single executor is expected to manage many tasks across a small set of threads.
-There will be a far greater number of tasks then threads.
+There will be a far greater number of tasks than threads.
 There also is no pre-emption.
 This means that when a task is scheduled to execute, it blocks the current thread until the `poll` function returns.